Annemarie Friedrich

 I also work(ed) very closely with the following PhD students:

-• Sophie Henning (2021-), Uncertainty Modeling for Deep Learning in NLP, co-supervised with Alexander Fraser (LMU Munich)
+• Sophie Henning (2021-), Uncertainty Modeling for Deep Learning in NLP, co-advised with Alexander Fraser (LMU Munich)

-• Stefan Grünewald (2019-2023), Syntactic Dependencies and Beyond: Robust Neural Architectures and Quality-Enhanced Corpora for Structured Prediction in NLP, co-supervised with Jonas Kuhn (University of Stuttgart)
+• Stefan Grünewald (2019-2023), Syntactic Dependencies and Beyond: Robust Neural Architectures and Quality-Enhanced Corpora for Structured Prediction in NLP, co-advised with Jonas Kuhn (University of Stuttgart) – now Senior Data Scientist for AI Enabling at the Bosch Center for Artificial Intelligence

-• Subhash Pujari Chandra (2019-2023), Neural Patent Classification beyond Title and Abstract: Leveraging Patent Text and Metadata, co-supervised with Michael Gertz (Heidelberg University) and Jannik Strötgen (FH Karlsruhe)
+• Subhash Pujari Chandra (2019-2023), Neural Patent Classification beyond Title and Abstract: Leveraging Patent Text and Metadata, co-advised with Michael Gertz (Heidelberg University) and Jannik Strötgen (FH Karlsruhe) – now Research Scientist at the Bosch Center for Artificial Intelligence